Cheapest Places in Cambridgeshire to Buy a 3 Bedroom House in 2019

 The popular village of Witchford is situated just two miles west of Ely.
 Witchford is well known for its annual Grunty Fen Half Marathon road race, which begins and ends at Witchford Village College and involves two laps into the nearby Grunty Fen.
 Witchford Village College is a secondary school which serves a wide rural community, with pupils drawn from the smaller villages and hamlets round and about.

 Witchford has seen quite a lot of development in recent years, and has a good selection of attractive modern houses as well as older-style properties at the heart of the village.
 Property prices here are typically a little higher than in many locations in the county.
-Expect to pay somewhere betwee £250,000 and £270,000 for a three bedroom house, but keep your eye open for the occasional bargain which sometimes slips through at a slightly lower price.
+Expect to pay somewhere between £245,000 and £265,000 for the cheapest three bedroom houses, but keep your eye open for the occasional bargain which sometimes slips through at a slightly lower price.